yan-ren/speech-to-text-design-project/doc/ref.md

 https://cloud.google.com/speech/docs/async-time-offsets

 11.
-All result from GCS will be concatnated to one string and then saved to db.
+All result from GCS will be concatnated to one string and then savedt to db.
 Given the fact that google speech api limits is 180mins.
 String will not overflow.